MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal-sign-in.md

 ---
 # Sign-in with XAL

 Sign-in scenarios for XAL can be divided into two broad categories depending on the platform XAL is used to authenticate on.
-There are **single user authentication(SUA)** devices and **multi user authentication(MUA)** devices.
-On a single user authentication device you may have at most one user signed-in to Xbox Live at a time.
+There are **single user application(SUA)** devices and **multi user application(MUA)** devices.
+On a single user application device you may have at most one user signed-in to Xbox Live at a time.
 SUA devices can also be split into two categories, **soft SUA**, and **hard SUA**.
 On a soft SUA device you may operate in a state where zero or one users are signed in, hard SUA devices require that one user and only one user be signed-in at all times.
 MUA devices allow more than one user to be signed-in to Xbox Live at once.
 You can quickly reference the three common scenarios in the table below

 |Scenario  |Authentication Limits|
 |---------|---------|